discretize/discretize-guides/builds/warrior/banner-berserker/index.md

 ### **100% in mid**
 - Use <Skill name="whirling axe"/> or <Skill name="Headbutt"/> to gain adrenaline fast.
-- Depending on your team you wanna engage <Skill name="Berserk"/> before you use your <Effect name="Hypernovalaunch"/> to get to Artsariiv.
+- Depending on your team you wanna engage <Skill name="Berserk"/> before you use your <SpecialActionKey name="hypernovalaunch"/> to get to Artsariiv.
 - Use <Skill name="Mending"/> to regain eventually lost health and <Trait name="peakperformance"/>.
 - Swap to your mace, be ready to <Skill id="14415"/> as soon as the breakbar appears.